 We segmented our audiences into three groups, and decided to focus on the "contour-me-quick" consumers.
 These are women who express a desire to acquire contouring skills, but think it's too hard or time-consuming for them to learn.
 We made a series of quick how-to YouTube videos that demystified the art of contouring in three simple steps.
 The videos were personalized by intent and demographics, to ensure we answered the primary question the shopper had, and gave them the best advice for their skin color and type.

-This data-driven approach resulted in more than 9 million views of our videos across this key customer segment.
+This data-driven approach helped us reach more than 9 million people with our videos across this key customer segment.
 That's more than 9 million times we were able to help consumers find the contouring tips they were looking for, and lower the barrier to purchase.